-Adventure Exodus Pvt.
-Ltd. on November 21, 2019
+Ice Cap Adventure on November 21, 2019

-The first day, known as “Ghatasthapana” marks the start of the festival.
+The first day, known as “Ghatasthapana,” marks the start of the festival.
 On this day, a copper pot is known as “Kalash” is surrounded by cow dung and is filled with holy water and is sown with barley seeds.
 The seeds are kept away from daylight until the tenth day when they grow up to be known as “Jamara”.

-Durga manifests into fierce goddess Maha Kali.
-The dawn of Mahaastami is also known as “Kalratri” where hundreds of animals are sacrificed in Mahakali temples.
-This religious ritual is said to offer a demon’s blood to goddess Kali.
+The eighth day of Dashain is “Mahaastami.”.
+This is the day when it is said that Goddess.
+Durga manifests into the fierce goddess Maha Kali.
+The dawn of Mahaastami is also known as “Kalratri,” where hundreds of animals are sacrificed in Mahakali temples.
+This religious ritual is said to offer a demon’s blood to the goddess Kali.

 “Vijaya Dashami” is celebrated as the tenth day and the end of worship days.
 On this day, youngsters receive tika and blessings from their elders.
 Some ethnic communities in Terai burn huge dummies of Ravana to celebrate this day as the victory of Lord Rama over the evil King Ravana.
 As the main day of the Dashain festival comes to an end, people all over the country celebrate with feasts and joyous celebrations.

 Dashain signifies the value of celebrating success and good fortune.
-It nurtures the essence of belongingness among the people as it reunites families and friends together as a form of retreat.
+It nurtures the essence of belonging among the people as it reunites families and friends as a form of retreat.
 Dashain is truly a reflection of the culture and tradition of the Nepalese.
 Admire Nepal in its most authentic form during the celebration of Dashain!